mcoblenz/Obsidian/tutorials/LockTutorial.md

 }
 ```

-Similar to how a Java program must have a main class (which contains a main method), Obsidian programs must contain exactly one main contract.
+Similar to how a Java program must have a main class (which contains a main method), Obsidian programs must contain exactly one *main contract*.
-In the example above, this is the `Lock` contract.
+In the example above, we only have one contract, `Lock`, which is also the main contract.
-This contract will be initialized and will receive all invocation requests.

 We can also see that this contract has two *states*: `Locked` and `Unlocked`.